0xbythesecond/Azure-network-protocols/README.md

 <br />

 <p>  Remote desktop allows the user to connect to a computer in another location, see that computer's desktop and interact with it as if it were local.
 A quick search for "remote desktop connection" will allow the user to access the VM.
-Here we will be entering the details of the public IP address for VM1 (Windows 10 21H2) to install wireshark instead of our local machine. (below pictured search of remote desktop and the result to enter IP address)</p>
+Here we will be entering the details of the public IP address for VM1 (Windows 10 21H2) to install Wireshark (packet analysis software) instead of using our local machine. (below pictured search of remote desktop and the result to enter IP address)</p>

 <p>
 <img src="https://i.imgur.com/PEeQyYV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>